874bowen/herbeauty/README.md

 export default handler;
 ```
-As for now, when you view your Xata database from the browser an item will be added to the cart table once a user adds an item to cart.
+When you view your Xata database from the browser an item will be added to the cart table when a user adds an item to cart.

 ### Step 7: Creating the /cart route
 In this application, we need to create a page where the user might actually see the items in his/her cart and confirm order of the items.
 To do this:
-First, create a new file `/pages/cart.js` and inside it call a new cart Component.
-It should look this way:
+First, create a new file `/pages/cart.js` and inside it import Navbar, Cart and Footer components as shown:
 ```javascript
 import Head from 'next/head'
 import Cart from '../components/Cart'